 If you have constant pain in one or both of your legs and you have had it for a long time, you may have an epidural adhesion.
 If you have had low back surgery you may also have an epidural adhesion.
 Common tests such as simple MRIs and CT scans may also show disc bulges and nerve root compression, but they do not show scar tissue.
 Lumbar epidural injections can help to determine what is causing your pain, but an MRI with contrast is usually needed to see scar tissue.
 The contrast makes scar tissue more visible.

-What is an epidural LOA procedure?
+What is a lumbar epidural lysis of adhesions procedure?

 In a lumbar LOA procedure, several medications are injected into the epidural space.
 A local anesthetic (numbing medicine) is used to decrease pain.
 A corticosteroid (anti-inflammatory medicine) is used to reduce inflammation.
 Other medicine may be used to help break up the scar tissue.
 The injections are done through an opening in your tailbone.
 This is called a caudal epidural injection, and is the easiest and safest way to do this procedure.